 Meanings of Recant

-Recanting is often done formally through a statement, press release, or legal testimony and implies that the speaker no longer supports the previous view.
-It can be an act of humility, courage, or necessity, depending on the situation.
+Recanting is often done through a formal statement, press release, or legal testimony and implies that the speaker no longer supports the earlier view.
+It can reflect humility, courage, or necessity, depending on the situation.
 In historical contexts, people were sometimes forced to recant under threat of punishment or social pressure.
-In everyday usage, recant is a powerful word used to highlight significant shifts in belief or opinion, often when a public or official declaration is involved.
+In everyday usage, recant still signals a significant shift in belief or opinion, particularly when a public or official declaration is involved.

 Definition